Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 ## Next Steps

-- Comprehensive testing of poetry generation feature
+- Deploy the application to GitHub Pages
-- Verify error cases (network failures, API limits)
+- Final comprehensive testing of all features
-- Collect sample outputs for quality review
+- Create user documentation and guides

 ## Current Status